OpenMS/OpenMS-docs/openms-wiki/contributor-faq.md

 Please open a pull request and follow the [checklist](pull-request-checklist.md).

-### How do I update the [openms.de](https://www.openms.de)?

-Login to the [wordpress admin area](www.openms.de/wp-admin) with your username and password assigned by the current Homepage maintainers.

 ## Troubleshooting

 The following section provides information about how to troubleshoot common OpenMS issues.